 You will be asked some brief questions about your recent use of health care services such as recent visits to your GP and community services over the past 12 weeks.
-At the end of the clinician will check that you have access to the video link, and the remainder of the questions will be carried out via a video consultation.
+At the end of the face to face visit, the clinician will check that you have access to the video link, and the remainder of the questions will be carried out via a video consultation.

-Telephone follow up once treatment ends:
+- Telephone follow up once treatment ends: